gopiashokan/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 **Introduction**

-BizCardX is a Streamlit application designed to simplify the process of extracting essential information from business cards using Optical Character Recognition (OCR).
-This tool allows users to upload a business card image and automatically retrieve information such as the company name, cardholder name, designation, contact details, and location.

-The extracted data is presented through an intuitive graphical user interface (GUI).BizCardX prioritizes data security with user authentication.
-Users can securely save the extracted information into a database and access advanced features such as reading, updating, and deleting data through the Streamlit UI.
-Discover an efficient and secure way to manage business card information with BizCardX.
+BizCardX is a Streamlit application that streamlines business card data extraction through OCR.
+Users can effortlessly upload a card image to retrieve essential details, including company name, cardholder name, contact info, and more.
+With a focus on data security, BizCardX incorporates user authentication, enabling secure data storage and advanced data management via the Streamlit UI.
+Experience an efficient and secure solution for business card information management with BizCardX.

 **Table of Contents**